 Josh Ritter and The Royal City Band perform with vitality and enthusiasm.
 Though the stories Ritter tells through his music are at times painful, his smile never falters.
 His joy in performing is incredible to watch, matched only by the pleasure in listening to him sing.

-For further information about Josh Ritter and future events visit here.
+For further information and future events visit Josh Ritter’s website here.

 Watch the video for New Lover here: